We’ve been doing this whole parenthood thing for ten months now so I thought better late than never to share my thoughts on baby and new mom products!

 - Check under their necks for build up and make sure you’re drying it properly after a bath (oops)

-- If you’re breastfeeding and want a drink, it’s best to have a glass right when you start feeding! #cheers
+- If you’re breastfeeding and want a drink, I typically had a glass right when I started nursing!

 - This may just be an issue I had but obviously swaddling is really big right now.
 I didn’t realize I could swaddle her and then feed her versus feeding her (and she would maybe fall asleep) and then I’d have to wake her up by swaddling.
 It was very disruptive.
 This was key when I had to keep her upright for 30 minutes after a feeding due to reflux.